 separate its functions of governance and management.
 On March 31, 2016,

 the Board consists of nine members, two of whom are executive or

 The policy of the Company on directors'' appointment and remuneration,

 including criteria for determining qualifications, positive attributes,

-independence of a director and other matters provided under Sub-section
+independence of a director and other matters, as required under

 Declaration by independent directors